Stand Up Paddle along Ionian coastline.

 The city of Gjirokastra is our next destination for the day.
 It is one of the most important touristic cities of southern Albania.
 The culture of Gjirokastra district is characterized by wealth of folk and regional costumes, musical traditions.
 It is famous for its wood and stone carving.
 This city of "a thousand stairs", with hundreds of ottoman-style houses with stone roof and of wooden balconies, can be called a magical city with a glorious past.
 The city of Gjirokastra was included on the list of World Heritage UNESCO in 2005.
 Gjirokastra lies downhill from the 13th century castle.
 We will enjoy the walk through typical cobbled streets to continue with our visit in Gjirokastra’s castle, undoubtedly one of the most magnificent structures.

 In the afternoon we will return to Tirana and visit the broad boulevards, the monumental mosaic that decorates the National Museum walls, the glory of Albanian Independence.
 A small deviation toward the Block zone, referred to the previous nomenclature of the communist regime in Albania, and a visit in the house of the ex-dictator Enver Hoxha.
-This is the most vibrant area in the city, with many bars, clubs, restaurants, etc. We will certainly be accommodated in a 3* hotel near the center.
+This is the most vibrant area in the city, with many bars, clubs, restaurants, etc. Accommodation in a nice hotel, in a very good location.

-Depending on your flying timetable we head to “Mother Theresa” International airport.
+Depending on your departure flight schedule, we head to “Mother Theresa” International Airport.